 More production. more profit.

 Foliar feeding is used when insufficient fertilizer was used before planting, when a quick growth response is wanted, when micronutrients (such as iron or zinc) are locked into the soil, or when the soil is too cold for the plants to use the fertilizer applied to the soil.
 Foliar-applied nutrients are absorbed and used by the plant quite rapidly.
-Absorption begins within minutes after application and, with most nutrients, it is completed within 1-2 days.
-Foliar nutrition can be a supplement to soil nutrition at a critical time for the plant, but not a substitute since greater amounts of plant material are needed than what can be absorbed through the plant leaf at any given time.
+Absorption begins within minutes after application and, with most nutrients, is completed within 1-2 days.
+Foliar nutrition can be a supplement to soil nutrition at a critical time for the plant, but not a substitute, since greater amounts of plant material are needed than what can be absorbed through the plant leaf at any given time.

 At transplanting time, an application of phosphorus spray will help in the establishment of young plants in cold soil.
 For perennial plants, early spring growth is usually limited by cold soil, even when the air is warm.
 Under such conditions, soil microorganisms are not active enough to convert nutrients into forms available for roots to absorb; yet, if the nutrients were available, the plants could utilize them.
 A nutrient spray to the foliage will provide the needed nutrients immediately, allowing the plants to begin growth.